biocypher/pole/README.md

 ## ⚙️ Installation (local using Docker)
-To start a local instance of the Neo4j database and ChatGSE, clone the repository and run the Docker compose setup.
+To start a local instance of the Neo4j database and BioChatter Light, clone the repository and run the Docker compose setup.
 [Docker](https://www.docker.com/) needs to be installed and running on your machine.

-> :warning: Important note: For using the OpenAI GPT model that is called from ChatGSE, you need to provide your OpenAI API key through the environment variable `OPENAI_API_KEY`.
+> :warning: Important note: For using the OpenAI GPT model that is called from BioChatter Light, you need to provide your OpenAI API key through the environment variable `OPENAI_API_KEY`.
 If you do not provide a key, the query generation will fail.